Azerbaijan strikes Armenian missile site amid shaky Nagorno-Karabakh cease-fire | DW | 14.10.2020

 The missile launch systems were deployed in areas of Armenia bordering the Kalbajar district of Azerbaijan in the Nagorno-Karabakh region.

-The first launch site was aiming at the Azerbaijani cities of Ganja, Mingachevir and other populated areas, claimed the Azerbaijani defense ministry.
-There was no civilian infrastructure nearby, added officials.
+The first launch site was aiming at the Azerbaijani cities of Ganja, Mingachevir and other populated areas, according to claims from the Azerbaijani defense ministry.

 Read more:Nagorno-Karabakh's record growth in ruins amid conflict and pandemic